-In addition to our investigative work, the Intelligence Project publishes the quarterly Intelligence Report, which exposes the activities of the radical right and is made available free to members of Congress, the media, human rights workers, and law enforcement agencies.
+In addition to our leads, we publish white papers about the activities of the radical right.
+Our resources are made available free to members of Congress, the media, human rights workers, and law enforcement agencies.

-Teaching Tolerance has earned accolades from a variety of organizations, including three Oscar nominations, two Academy Awards, and more than 25 honors from the Association of American Publishers, including two Golden Lamp Awards, the industry's highest honor.
+Teaching Tolerance has earned a variety of accolades including three Oscar nominations, two Academy Awards, and more than 77 honors from the Association of American Publishers, which comprise two Golden Lamp Awards - the industry's highest honor.

-The SPLC’s legal docket focusses on seeking to advance equality and social justice in five priority areas:
+The SPLC’s legal docket focuses on seeking to advance equality and social justice in six priority areas:

 LGBT Rights: We're working in the courts to ensure that LGBT people achieve full equality under the law.
-We’re particularly worried about the rolling back of hard-fought protections for the LGBT community.
+We’re particularly concerned about the rolling back of hard-fought protections for the LGBT community.

-Economic Justice: We are fighting back against deeply engrained policies and practices that exploit or punish the poor simply because of their economic status.
-Our work focusses on ending debtors’ prison in the Deep South, as well as seeking systemic reforms in bail and other court debt related issues.
+Economic Justice: We are fighting back against deeply ingrained policies and practices that exploit or punish the poor simply because of their economic status.
+Our work focuses on ending debtors’ prison in the Deep South, as well as seeking systemic reforms in bail and other court debt related issues.